techidaily/site-ai-video-translation/source/_posts/new-a-complete-guide-of-top-7-video-language-translators.md

 ![video-translator-app](https://images.wondershare.com/virbo/article/video-translator-app-for-pc-1.png)

-If you want to auto translate video online, then Wondershare [Virbo](https://virbo.wondershare.com/video-translation.html)might be the best tool for you.
+If you want to auto translate video online, then Wondershare [Virbo](https://virbo.wondershare.com/video-translation.html) might be the best tool for you.
 Why?
 Well, it can translate into 20+ languages with an intense focus on forming the best possible results.
 For online use, you have the flexibility to modify and customize generated subtitles to suit your business needs.
 When Virbo does the video translation, it also generates auto subtitles, which will help you expand your business and reach the masses.

 Here are some of the key features of Virbo: